-Pregnancy Complications For Older Women
+Pregnancy Complications in Older Women

-Submitted by Pregnancy and Baby Care team on January 19, 2012
+Submitted by Pregnancy and Baby Care team on March 27, 2012

 According to medical standards, an older mother is a woman who gets pregnant, after crossing the age of 35.
 In recent times, it is quite common for women who are in their 30s and 40s to have healthy babies.
 However, the fact remains that there are a variety of pregnancy complications for older women, who are planning to have babies.
 Some of the common pregnancy complications that they may face are given blow: